dmarx/obsidian_vault/Interaction Rules.md

 In nature, the balance between cooperative and competitive interactions among species often leads to increased biodiversity and ecosystem resilience.
 For example:

-- **Evolutionary Arms Races**: In predator-prey relationships, competition drives both parties to continually adapt.
+- **[[Evolutionary Arms Races]]**: In predator-prey relationships, competition drives both parties to continually adapt.
 Prey species develop defense mechanisms, while predators evolve more effective means of capture.
 This competition leads to innovations in traits and behaviors.
-- **Symbiosis and Mutualism**: Cooperation in the form of mutualistic relationships, such as those between bees and flowering plants, allows species to exploit ecological niches they couldn't otherwise, driving the co-evolution of interacting species and the development of complex ecosystems.
+- **[[Symbiosis]] and [[Mutualism]]**: Cooperation in the form of mutualistic relationships, such as those between bees and flowering plants, allows species to exploit [[ecological niches]] they couldn't otherwise, driving the [[co-evolution]] of interacting species and the development of [[complex ecosystems]].

 ### Social and Cultural Systems